-Immediately upon arrival in Trento, those subject to self-isolation must notify the local Trentino Board of Health (APSS) Prevention Department of their entry into Italy and the starting date of their 14-day self-isolation by sending an e-mail to segreteria.uoisp [at] apss.tn.it and attaching the completed APSS Self-Declaration Form (see the Download Box) and a copy of an identity document.
-A swab is currently not required by the local Health Board.
+Immediately upon arrival in Trento, those subject to self-isolation must notify the local Trentino Board of Health Prevention Department (APSS) of their entry into Italy and the starting date of their quarantine by sending an e-mail to segreteria.uoisp [at] apss.tn.it and attaching the completed Trentino Health Board Self-Declaration Form for Entry to Italy (see the Download Box) and a copy of an identity document.
+A swab test may required by the local Health Board.

-If COVID-19 symptoms appear this must be communicated immediately to the APSS Prevention Department.
+If COVID-19 symptoms appear later this must be communicated immediately to the APSS Prevention Department.

-If you are looking for live updates on the COVID-19 emergency during these days at home then tune in to Quarantine Radio!
+If you are looking for live updates on local news and events then tune in to Quarantine Radio!
 This English langauge radio program created especially for international students also offfers music, health tips, audio books, digital socializing and much more!